-Not only can severe grinding damage teeth and result in tooth loss, it can also affect your jaws, cause or worsen TMD/TMJ, and even change the appearance of your face.
+Not only can severe grinding damage teeth and result in tooth loss, but it can also affect your jaws, cause or worsen TMD/TMJ, and even change the appearance of your face.

+Stress reduction.
 If stress is causing you to grind your teeth, ask your doctor or dentist about options to reduce your stress.
-Attending stress counseling, starting an exercise program, seeing a physical therapist, or obtaining a prescription for muscle relaxants are among some of the options that may be offered.
+Attending stress counseling, starting an exercise program, seeing a physical therapist, or obtaining a prescription for muscle relaxants are some of your options.

 - Avoid or cut back on foods and drinks that contain caffeine, such as colas, chocolate, and coffee.

 - Avoid alcohol.
 Grinding tends to intensify after alcohol consumption.